SAM2MOT: A Novel Paradigm of Multi-Object Tracking by Segmentation: Experiments

 \subsection{Ablation Study and Analysis}

-\textbf{Unified Detector Comparison.} To evaluate the dependency of SAM2MOT on detection accuracy, we conduct experiments using the same detector for both SAM2MOT and ByteTrack.
-This ensures a fair comparison and highlights the advantages of SAM2MOT in scenarios with varying detection performance.

-The experiments are conducted on DanceTrack, UAVDT-MOT, and BDD100K-MOT datasets, following the same experimental settings as described above.
-As shown in Table \ref{tab:DanceTrack_ByteTrack}, on DanceTrack, SAM2MOT consistently outperforms ByteTrack across different detectors, with HOTA and IDF1 improving by approximately\(\ 20.0\) and\(\ 30.0\), respectively.
-This significant margin underscores SAM2MOT’s superior association capability.

-Similarly, Table \ref{tab:UAVDT-ByteTrack} presents results on UAVDT-MOT, where it exhibits substantial gains in MOTA and IDF1.
-Table \ref{tab:BDD100K-ByteTrack} further demonstrates SAM2MOT's advantages on BDD100K-MOT, where it achieves notable improvements in both MOTA and IDF1 across both the 8-category and 3-category classification settings, while also reducing ID switches (IDSW).
+\textbf{Unified Detector Comparison.} To assess SAM2MOT’s sensitivity to detection accuracy, we compare its performance with two representative detection–association methods—ByteTrack and OC-SORT—using the same detector configuration.
+Other end-to-end approaches are excluded from this comparison since they do not depend on an independent detector.
+The experimental setup follows the same configuration described in Section 4.3.

+As shown in Table \ref{tab:unified_detector_comparison}, under the same detector and unified settings, SAM2MOT consistently outperforms ByteTrack and OC-SORT across all benchmarks, exhibiting a particularly strong advantage in identity association metrics.

-The experimental results on BDD100K-MOT and UAVDT-MOT demonstrate that SAM2MOT not only enhances object association but also recovers additional true positives (TP) by leveraging its self-generated bounding boxes, thereby reducing reliance on precise detection.
+Moreover, the results indicate that, compared with conventional detection–association methods, SAM2MOT can recover additional true positives (TPs) through its internally generated bounding boxes, even when the detector fails—effectively reducing its reliance on precise detection outputs.